 In addition to restructuring their capital structure and operational footprint, the Debtors have also analyzed opportunities to reduce their legacy cost structure.
-In addition to unfunded pension liabilities associated with the Pension Plans of approximately \$460 million on a termination liability basis, the Debtors have substantial liabilities associated with certain post-employment health care and life insurance benefits ("OPEB") provided to their retirees.
+As of the Petition Date, the Debtors had substantial liabilities associated with certain post-employment health care and life insurance benefits ("OPEB") provided to their retirees.